 An Idaho native and mother of two young boys, Kendra’s passion for improving the health of Idaho’s youth is integral to both her professional and personal life, motivating her to become active in community health organizations and coalitions.

 Kendra holds a Bachelor of Science degree from Boise State University; a Master in Public Health from University of Texas School of Public Health; and a Ph.D. from University of Texas El Paso.

-As Community Engagement Officer, Courtney works closely with mayors, schools and community partners statewide to implement programs under High Five, the Blue Cross of Idaho Foundation for Health’s initiative for eliminating childhood obesity in Idaho.
+As Program Officer, Courtney works closely with mayors, schools and community partners statewide to implement programs under High Five, the Blue Cross of Idaho Foundation for Health’s initiative for eliminating childhood obesity in Idaho.
 In this role, Courtney uses her experience in health-focused nonprofits and natural organizational skills to rally support, manage the day-to-day details of the programs, and track outcomes.

 Before joining the Foundation, Courtney worked in development at the American Heart Association and National MS Society.
 She holds a bachelor of arts degree in communication from Eastern Washington University.